Beginner’s Guide to Troubleshooting Slow Pages in FusionReactor

 It looks like someone added an intentional delay to the query statement!
 Who would do that?
 Lucky for us, this is going to be an easy fix.
 However, you may need to troubleshoot your query a bit more in-depth in a real-world situation.
 More often than not, you can fix slow SQL by ensuring your database is optimized with proper indexes and through other best practices.

-Fixing the Application
+Fixing the slow pages in your Application

 At this point, we learned that our page, /slow-page.cfm, has two significant problems: